Updated June 12, 2023

 - Null is written with a literal: “null”.
-It is not an identifier for the property of a global object, like “undefined” can be. “null” gives the lack of identification, means that a variable point to no object.
+It is not an identifier for a global object’s property like “undefined” can be. “null” gives the lack of identification, which means that the variable points to nothing.

-- When one performs arithmetic conversion on “null”, value determined is 0, this conversion can be verified: var v1 = 3+null; console.log (v1); //3
+- When one performs arithmetic conversion on “null”, the value determined is 0; this conversion can be verified: var v1 = 3+null; console.log (v1); //3

 Comparison Table Undefined vs Null